-Leon County Sheriff Walt McNeil draws ‘red line’ on local role in immigration enforcement
+Leon County Sheriff Walt McNeil draws red line over immigration policies

 Key Takeaways

-What it means for immigrants and practitioners now
+What this means for immigrants and the community

 Source: Original Article